Saathi Women Shelter

 The women shelter provide the women and girls with a range of important services such as medical support, psychosocial support, legal support, awareness classes and also focus on the survivor’s reintegration into society including one year of follow-up visits.
 In order to lead the way towards reintegration and security, Saathi’s Women Shelters offer survivors a non-formal education and, particularly, income-generating skill training that is appropriate to their background and interest.
 Saathi believes that providing education to these women and girls will help them develop a sense of confidence and will enable them to become financially independent and positively rebuild their lives once they leave the shelter.

-- Accommodation and Food: Residents receives accommodation and food for six months along with their children (if they are below 6 years in case of boy and below 18 years in case of girl).
+- Accommodation and Food: Residents receives accommodation and food for six months along with their children (if they are below 12 years in case of boys).

 - Psycho-social Support: Psycho-social Support and Healing Therapies are provided as essential for the survivors’ recovery.